knockrentals/scrapy-elasticsearch2/README.rst

 Changelog
 =========
+* 0.9.1 Support different types to split the indices
 * 0.9: Accept custom CA cert to connect to es clusters
 * 0.8: Added support for NTLM authentification
 * 0.7.1: Added date format to the index name and a small bug fix